 An operations manager holds a very important position in any organization.
 This position is a leadership role for someone who is a finance or business professional.

-You will have significant responsibility for ensuring that the production of goods and services is efficient.
-This is a manger who oversees multiple departments within the company and they also act as a coordinator.
+You will have significant responsibility for ensuring the efficient production of goods and services.
+This is a manager who oversees multiple departments within the company and also acts as a coordinator.

-An operations manager will direct the day-to-day operations of the firm.
-Additionally, they are also responsible for ensuring that each of the departments is on track to achieving their short as well as long term goals.
+An operations manager directs the firm’s day-to-day operations and is responsible for ensuring that each department is on track to achieving its short—and long-term goals.

-So, if you are a business administration student and would like to become an operations manager, we have outlined for you some information that you need to know before applying for this position.
+So, suppose you are a business administration student and would like to become an operations manager.
+In that case, we have outlined some information you need to know before applying for this position.

 Keep reading and find out the most useful information you can get about this role.